chinenual/synergize/docs/README.md

 Download the release:
 [Release Binaries](https://github.com/chinenual/synergize/releases)

-See the [User Manual](voice-library.md) sites where you can download the original DK/Mulogix voice library.
+See the [User Manual](voice-library.md) for sites where you can download the original DK/Mulogix voice library.

 ## Issues / Bugs / Feature Requests